Earth

 Mammatus clouds from Kelly Kizer Whitt at the Amtrak station in Whitefish, Montana, on July 7, 2022.
 See the mammatus clouds on the far underside of the storm?
 Image via Kelly Kizer Whitt.

-Bottom line: Mammatus clouds are bubbly-looking, low-hanging clouds often associated with thunderstorms.
+Bottom line: Mammatus clouds look like bubbling, low-hanging clouds.
+They’re often associated with thunderstorms.
 Learn more about them here and see photos.

 Posted